opendatasoft/ods-documentation/source/publishing_data/01_creating_a_dataset/creating_dataset_with_images.rst

    All formats considered as images by the platform will be imported as such.
 It means that a thumbnail will be generated for these formats, activating the Images visualization (see :doc:`Configuring the Images visualization</publishing_data/07_configuring_visualizations/04_configuring_image_view/image>`).

-   However, for other formats that are not considered as images such as PDF and GTFS files, no thumbnail will be generated.
+   However, for other formats that are not considered as images, such as PDF and GTFS files, no thumbnail will be generated.
 It means that the Images visualization will not be available.
 Users will only be able to download these files.

 There are 2 different methods to source media files and add them into a dataset: with an archive file or via a URL.

 Sourcing media files with an archive file
 -----------------------------------------

-This method consists in building an archive file (see :ref:`Supported compressed file formats<supportedcompressedformats>`) with the media files, and then to import it into the platform.
+This method consists of building an archive file (see :ref:`Supported compressed file formats<supportedcompressedformats>`) with the media files and then importing it into the platform.

 Building the archive file
 ~~~~~~~~~~~~~~~~~~~~~~~~~